The greatest obstacle between what you want and you, is yourself

 You'll ﬁnd a wonderful selection of exotic fresh fruit here.
 Dragon fruit, lee chi, wax apple, longyan, guava, mango, papaya, and many more wonderful fruits.

 If you're a vegetarian then you might like it here best.
 You'll ﬁnd many vegetarian restaurants that cater to Taiwan's large Buddhist population.
 There's no meat here, although you will ﬁnd many things that look like it.
 There's no garlic or onions neither, and the food is still quite tasty.
-It's by far the best place for vegetarians.
+It's often the best place for vegetarians in Asia.

 Taiwan and Korea seem to be similar in terms of pollution, but I'd say Taiwan is more polluted than Korea.
 That's because there are millions of scooters in Taiwan.
 They are convenient and fun to own, but unfortunately many are two strokes and contribute greatly to air and noise pollution.